-Article 16 Validity.
+Validity.

-This regulation, which is established on the basis of Articles 12, 13, 14 and 18 quarantine act no. 19/1997, with subsequent amendments, immediately enters into force.
-From the same time, regulation no. 1240/2021, on quarantine and isolation and quarantine measures at Iceland's borders due to COVID-19, with subsequent amendments.
+This regulation, which is established on the basis of Articles 12, 13, 14 and 18 quarantine act no. 19/1997, with subsequent amendments, immediately enters into force and applies to all persons subject to quarantine upon entry into force on the basis of paragraph 1.
+Article 4 regulation no. 38/2022.
+From the same time, regulation no. 38/2022, on quarantine and isolation and quarantine measures at Iceland's borders due to COVID-19, with subsequent amendments.